PP-Module for MDM Agent

 5.3.1.1 Cryptographic Support (FCS)

-FCS_STO_EXT.1 Storage of Sensitive Data
+FCS_STO_EXT.1: Storage of Sensitive Data

 The OS shall implement functionality to encrypt sensitive data including any data used for MDM Agent functionality stored in non-volatile storage and provide interfaces to applications to invoke this functionality.